stevenxchung/Web-Developer-Bootcamp/Section 38 - Deploying/v12Deployed/readme.md

 # Dynamic Price Feature
 * Add price to campground model as a String datatype
 * Add price to views/campgrounds/new.ejs and views/campgrounds/edit.ejs (new and edit forms)
-* Add price to views/camprounds/show.ejs (campground show page)
+* Add price to views/campgrounds/show.ejs (campground show page)

 # *---YelpCamp v12 (Deployed) Updates---*

-# Pushing to Haroku
+# Pushing to Heroku
 * Standard steps and commands to push a stable build to Heroku
 	* git status
 	* git add .